Year 6 Transition

 Transition begins with the annual Open Evening for prospective parents, usually held in late September.
 This is an excellent opportunity for students, parents and carers to have a good look around Stanborough to see the excellent facilities and curriculum that we offer.

-Parents may then apply a place at Stanborough if they wish, and students will receive their allocations in March.
+Parents may then apply for a place at Stanborough if they wish, and students will receive their allocations in March.

 If a child is given a place at Stanborough School, a comprehensive Information pack will be distributed to all parents containing all the essential information about the school and the important forms that need to be completed and returned to the school.
 The pack also contains information about forth coming educational visits.